oliverstickel/oliverstickel.github.io/index.md

 *Stiftung Innovation in der Hochschullehre ('foundation for digital teaching in academia'), about 20k.*

 `2019-2022`
 **SMAPS** [- the center for smart production systems](https://www.smaps.org/) - was a research-infrastructure project on additive fabrication and smart systems for industrial tooling (mainly forming processes).
-I was part of the proposal team and briefly involved in the ramp-up phase (mostly procurement).
+I was part of the proposal team and briefly involved in the ramp-up and procurement phase.
 *European EFRE-fund (EFRE.NRW), about 3m€.*

 `2017-2020`
-**FAB 101** [was a joint research project](https://fab101.de) of four German universities on Fab Labs and digital fabrication in academic.
+**FAB 101** [was a joint research project](https://fab101.de) of four German universities on Fab Labs and digital fabrication in academia.
 It focused on cooperation, tools, education and infrastructure.
 I developed the core idea for the project, led the proposal and was overall project manager as well as part of the operative team.
 *Federal Ministry of Education and Research, about 1.2m€.*

 `2016-2018`